 IATA Industry Taxation Meeting

-Each year, IATA and the Industry Taxation Working Group (ITWG) bring together the aviation taxation community to discuss and define the key issues, campaigns, policies, emerging trends as well as to identify and set out the priorities for action.
+Each year, IATA and the Industry Taxation Working Group (ITWG) brings together the aviation taxation community to discuss and define the key issues, campaigns, policies, emerging trends as well as to identify and set out the priorities for action.
 This event also provides a unique networking opportunity.

 Additional details on the agenda and specifics around the various meeting sessions will follow closer to the date of the event.
-In the meantime, high-level information is available on the 2019 IATA Taxation Meeting program (pdf).